Hey, I'm Jake.

 There was even times when I would take sales calls when I was in the ER!

-Several years went by until I decided to remove my colon in order to completely remove the disease.
+Years went by until I decided to remove my colon in order to completely remove the disease.
 Looking back on my 8-year struggle with colitis, one of the few things I can honestly say that kept me mentally strong was the ability to develop websites and applications even though my circumstances were against me.

 Making things happen